 - The typical method for lifting the panels is by man lift, crane or transverse fork lift.

 - Monthly rentals on transverse lifts also called Boom Lifts, Horizontal Boom Fork Lifts, Roofing Lifts, Shooters are available from National Rental Chains.

-- Four Panel Lifting Spikes are purchased from Ai for $100 and attached to your locally purchased chain and couplers.
+- Four Panel Lifting Spikes can be purchased from Ai for $100.
 To learn more about the spikes click on Lifting Spikes.
 Please scroll down the page to find the spikes info.